hellohq-io/hq-api-sdk/README.md

     {
         static void Main(string[] args)
         {
-            // Create a client configuration with an OAuth Token Manager, using the pre-shared Access Token fpr the SyncUser var config = new HQAPIClientConfiguration("https://api.hqlabs.de");
+            // Create a client configuration with an OAuth Token Manager, using the pre-shared Access Token for the Sync User var config = new HQAPIClientConfiguration("https://api.hqlabs.de");
             var manager = config.CreateOAuthTokenManager("AppId", "AppSecret",
                 "SyncUser-AccessToken");